 5.9.1 Before competing in any Championship Event, the engine and gearbox must be sealed; further details are in section 5.7 and section 5.18 of these Regulations.

 5.9.2 Standard gearbox and final drive/axle must be retained.
 The standard clutch cover and plate must be retained.
 Standard gear linkages must be retained.
 Alternatively, JSCC specification fixed length gear linkages may be used.
 These are identified with JSCC holographic labelling and can be purchased from the Championship Administrator.
+Competitors may fit the Satchet gear shift to their cars as an alternative to the standard linkage.
+Only the Satchet MA kit can be fitted as supplied by Satchet with no modifications.